 Instructions

-Add the olive oil (or butter) and diced onions and sauté 4-5 minutes stirring often making sure onions do not stick.
+- Add the olive oil (or butter) and diced onions and sauté 4-5 minutes, stirring often, making sure the onions do not stick.
 Add the rest of the veggies; garlic, celery, carrots, beets, cabbage, beet stems and greens and stir to coat with onions and oil.

-Add the broth and tomato paste, spices, salt and pepper.
-Give and stir and press “cancel” button.
+- Add the broth and tomato paste, bay leaves, spices, salt and pepper.
+Give and stir and press the “cancel” button.

-Place the lid on pot and lock, making sure steam release is pointed to Sealing.
-Press High Pressure and set to 10 minutes.
+- Place the lid on the instant pot and lock, making sure the steam release is locked.
+Set to high pressure for 10 minutes.
 When time is up, allow to naturally release for 5 minutes then place kitchen towel over the pressure release button and turn to manually release.
 Once the float valve drops, open the lid.

 Notes